Platform & Values

 Leadership isn’t about age—it’s about accountability, integrity, and a willingness to listen.
 I may represent a younger generation, but I bring a deep respect for the values that built this community and a fresh determination to carry them forward.

 I understand that some voters may be hesitant to support someone younger, but I see that as a responsibility, not a setback.
-My generation grew up here.
-We’re raising families here.
-And we’re invested in making sure Kaysville thrives for decades to come.
-I’m not running to replace wisdom—I’m running to build on it, with energy, transparency, and long-term vision.
+My generation is invested in making sure Kaysville thrives for decades to come.
+I’m not running to replace wisdom, but to build upon it, with energy, transparency, and long-term vision.
+We need a bridge between tradition and innovation.
+I’m ready to be that bridge—and to help others cross it, too.

 Balanced Growth & Housing